sharma-shashank/Reactjs-Redux-TODO-PWA/README.md

 Language:- Javascript, HTML/CSS
 Framworks:- Reactjs, Redux

+- Uses concepts of Hooks and functional components

-This app utilises concepts of Redux for managing the states.
+- Utilises concepts of Redux for managing the states.

 ### PWA functionalities